hyginn/qqid/README.md

 Quiz: look at these ten numbers.
 Have you seen any of them before?
 Exactly!
 Hello again, _bird carp_.

-The remaining 108 bits are simply converted to 18 groups of 6-bit patterns, and these are encoded in a standard [Base64](https://en.wikipedia.org/wiki/Base64) encoding.
+The remaining 108 bits are simply converted to 18 groups of 6-bit patterns, i.e. "octlets", and these are encoded in a standard [Base64](https://en.wikipedia.org/wiki/Base64) encoding.

 The nice thing here is that any UUID can be uniquely represented as a QQID, and uniquely recovered from that representation.
-QQIDs are fully backwards compatible with UUIDs, and by default the tools of the `qqid` package construct them to be forward compatible as well: unless explicitly instructed to disregard RFC 4122 compliance, a QQID can be converted into a valid UUID.
+QQIDs are fully backwards compatible with UUIDs, and by default the tools of the `qqid` package construct them to be forward compatible as well: unless explicitly instructed to disregard RFC 4122 compliance, a QQID can be converted into a valid "UUID v4".

 <!-- Collision formula estimates